HereMobilityDevelopers/micro-di/README.md

 ### Dependency Registration

 Register `SomeFactory` as a dependency using `RegisterDependency` method.
-This can be done in anywhere in your application code:
+This can be done anywhere in your application code:

 ```js
 import { RegisterDependency } from "@here-mobility/micro-di";